robertgeddis/marketing_analysis/README.md

 ## 💼 Business Impact
 * **ROI Optimization:** Enabled the Marketing team to base budgetary decisions on key real-time ROI metrics.
-* **Strategic Growth:** Provided the data foundation for entering new international markets by establishing baseline performance metrics.
+* **Strategic Growth:** Provided the foundation for entering new international markets by establishing baseline performance metrics.
 * **Alignment:** Created a common language between the Marketing, Data and FP&A teams regarding performance definitions.